algosup/2023-2024-project-3-virtual-processor-team-3/documents/Management/communication_management/communication_management_plan.md

 Moreover, if we ever are contacted about the project by the public, this will take place via email.
 The same rules as when communicating with the client will apply when interacting with the public.

-In addition, if the public contacts us about inquiries, your work lacks documentation or clarity. \
+In addition, if the public contacts us about inquiries, this means our work lacks documentation or clarity. \
 We will try to communicate what people need to know before they have to know it.
 This means sharp documentation is necessary.
 It must be as concise as possible and tailored to a large audience, even to the most non-knowledgeable ones.

 We are still open to public inquiries if necessary on specific topics, such as legal concerns, safety concerns, etc. \